 Another time, we watched penguins as they stood on a cliff deciding whether to enter the water.
-They were looking out for seals.
-They spent 10 minutes walking back and forth to the edge of the rocks.
+They were looking out for tiger seals — a predator.
+The penguins spent 10 minutes walking back and forth to the edge of the rocks.
 Finally, one took the plunge and the rest followed, swimming right towards us.
-Seeing all this from the vantage point of a kayak in the water is a unique experience.
+Seeing all this from the vantage point of a kayak in the water was a unique experience.

 One day as we were kayaking, we heard an enormous boom and looked up to see a glacier calving in the distance.
 When this happens, it can cause a large wave that can overturn kayaks.
 Our leaders quickly gathered us in a safe formation.
 Fortunately, this glacier didn’t cause a wave and we were safe.
 It gave us an intimate experience of what it means for glaciers to calve.

 Another one of my favorite kayaking moments was when a young minke whale became curious and decided to swim in circles around our group.
-For 20 minutes, we watched.
+For 20 minutes, we were enthralled.
 Fortunately, the whale stayed far enough away from us that we weren’t in any danger.

 Kayaking In The Wind And Waves